|

 Game Ready Cold Therapy Unit

-or cold therapy system, device, machine, or unit for
+cryotherapy, or cold therapy system, device, machine, or

-yourself or a loved one after surgery, it is important that
+unit for yourself or a loved one after surgery, it is

-everyone including the patient, doctor, and people helping
+important that everyone including the patient, doctor, and

-the patient understand how to use the ice, cold therapy, or
+people helping the patient understand how to use the ice,

-extreme temperature use, or prolonged use including skin
+of over use, extreme temperature use, or prolonged use

 nerve damage, tissue damage,